 The significance is also linked to Lord Shiva according to some Hindu traditions.
 Shiva was buried in his meditation, away from the worldly woes and had given up his godly duties.

-Goddess Parvati was concerned about Shiva and sought the help of the Kamadeva, the Hindu god of love.
+Goddess Parvati was concerned about Shiva and sought the help of Kamadeva, the Hindu god of love.
 Kamadeva approaches the God of Destruction and shoots a cupid arrow at him.

-The attack breaks Shiva's meditation, which then opens his third eye and burns the God of Love, to ashes.
-Upon hearing this Parvati and Rati, Kamadeva's wife, both get upset.
+The attack breaks Shiva's meditation, which then opens his third eye and burns the God of Love to ashes.
+Upon hearing this, Parvati and Rati, Kamadeva's wife, both get upset.

 Rati then meditates for forty days and begs Shiva for his forgiveness.
 Impressed by her devotion, Shiva forgives Kamadeva and restores him to his godly form.

-Hence the 40th day of Vasanta Panchami is celebrated as Holi, especially in South India.
+Hence, the 40th day of Vasanta Panchami is celebrated as Holi, especially in South India.

 Significance of Holi